-- 2.2.3.
-Refer the matter for informal resolution in accordance with paragraph 10 of this Part B. - 2.3.
-In all cases, the Student Life Manager or Deputy Accommodation Manager can recommend that you seek pastoral support from another member of staff within Student Support Services. - 2.4.
-In any case where a breach has been found proven but the Student Life Manager or Deputy Accommodation Manager believes that you may be unfit for study, the Student Life Manager or Deputy Accommodation Manager can refer the matter to the Head of Wellbeing who can consider whether to recommend to your School that the Fitness to Study procedure be started.
-This step does not preclude the Student Life Manager or Deputy Manager from imposing a penalty or penalties but any such penalty must be carefully considered in light of the concerns about your wellbeing.

-3. Appeals from a decision of the Student Life Manager or Deputy Accommodation Manager

-Appeals from a decision of the Student Life Manager or Deputy Accommodation Manager (on the facts or on the penalty or both) shall be heard in accordance with Part H (Appeals).
+- 3.4.
+In any case where a breach has been found proven but the Assistant Head of Student Services (Life and Learning) believes that you may be unfit for study, the Assistant Head of Student Services (Life and Learning)can refer the matter to the Head of Wellbeing who can consider whether to recommend to your School that the Fitness to Study procedure be started.
+This step does not preclude the Assistant Head of Student Services (Life and Learning) from imposing a penalty or penalties but any such penalty must be carefully considered in light of the concerns about your wellbeing. - 4.
+Reviews and Appeals from a decision of the Assistant Head of Student Services (Life and Learning) or Head of Accommodation Services - 4.1.
+Reviews and Appeals from a decision of the Assistant Head of Student Services (Life and Learning) or Head of Accommodation Services (on the facts or on the penalty or both) shall be heard in accordance with Part H (Appeals).